-- See your vet, who will then most likely enroll you in their weight loss clinic.
-Most offices have them nowadays.
+- See your vet who will likely enroll you in their weight loss clinic, which most practices have these days

 The first step is to have a consultation with your vet – it goes without saying, your dog needs to come along.
 Your dog will be weighed, then a goal weight will be set.
 After that, you will discuss a diet and exercise regime.